A Principled Approach to Bayesian Transfer Learning: Discussion

-One key limitation of the NPP, which the TSMC framework does not address, is the choice of prior for $\alpha$.
+One key limitation of the NPP, which we do not attempt to address in this paper, is the choice of prior for $\alpha$ \citep{pawel2022normalized}.
 A standard Bayesian approach is to use an uninformative prior.
 Such an uninformative prior neglects to account for the increased influence the additional source data provides.
 Consider our second simulation study where there are $40$ target and $300$ source data points.
 Under this setting, the likelihood evaluation of the source data will dominate that of the target data.
 Further, this influence will only compound as we incorporate multiple source datasets.
-Future research could consider adaptive choices for the prior of $\alpha$, based on the difference in information gain between $\src$ and $\trg$.
+Future research could use the LOO-CV metric to evaluate different prior choices for the NPP.

 \bmhead{Acknowledgements}